 The \$150/semester Annenberg Student Access Fee (Technology Fee) is waived for doctoral students.
-If you have registered for a Communication master's course (i.e., CMGT, PUBD, DSM), please check your account at the beginning of every semester.
+If you have registered for a Communication master's course (i.e., CMGT, PUBD, DSM, some 500-level COMM courses open to master's students), please check your account at the beginning of every semester.
 If you have been charged this fee, please let Sarah know and she will have it reversed.